 You can make your own pin by cutting the head off a bolt and threading the shaft into a hole tapped into your router table or insert.
 Or clamp a pointed piece of scrap to your router table to act as a pivot point to start the cut.

 No matter what you're routing, you need to maintain a firm hold on the workpiece while keeping your fingers in the clear.
 That proves especially difficult, though, with tiny pieces.
 For safer, cleaner cuts, follow these three steps:

 First, always use a router table with the smallest reducer ring that fits the bit.

-Second, close up the bit opening in the fence as much as possible or create a zero-clearance sacrificial fence from scrap stock or MDF, as shown at right.
+Second, close up the bit opening in the fence as much as possible or create a zero-clearance sacrificial fence from scrap stock or MDF, as shown below.